Northwestern Medicine Study Gives Clues About How Long COVID-19 Symptoms Can Linger

 CHICAGO (CBS) — A new study from Northwestern Medicine gives more clues about just how long COVID-19 symptoms can linger.

 A doctor told CBS 2’s Jackie Kostek that most people who have lingering symptoms will get better within four to six weeks of having COVID.
-But for some, those symptoms persists, sometimes for months, and as dcotors are learning, sometimes well over a year.READ MORE: Chicago Weather: Winter Weather Advisory Issued For Illinois, 1-3 Inches Of Snow Possible
+But for some, those symptoms persists, sometimes for months, and as dcotors are learning, sometimes well over a year.READ MORE: Chicago Weather: Winter Weather Advisory Remains In Some Areas; Lake Effect Snow Lingers

 While doctors say it’s too early to know whether Omicron will cause long COVID in the same or different way than previous variants, the team at Northwestern’s Neuro COVID-19 Clinic is learning more about some of the first people to experience long haul symptoms.

-“There are patients who present with persistent neurological problem now lasting 22 months,” said Dr. Igor Koralnik.
+“There are patients who present with persistent neurological problems now lasting 22 months,” said Dr. Igor Koralnik.

 Koralnik is the chief of neuro-infectious disease at Northwestern.
 He said the team is working on a follow up to a study first published in February of 2021, which tracked 100 of the clinic’s first long-haul patients.
 Of the patients tracked, 70% were women, the majority white, with an average age of 43.
 They had not been hospitalized with the virus but had long COVID symptoms develop after, including brain fog, headache, fatigue and issues with smell and taste.